SizableShrimp/AdventOfCode2020/README.md

 Completed in 5.298ms
 ```
 Note that "Completed in X.XXXms" is not a real or accurate benchmark, but my own approximate measure of how long a day takes to run.
+For real benchmarks, please see `gradle jmh` and the `Benchmarks` class.
 If you would like to run a specific day outside the month of the December, use `run(int)` in the `Main` class.

 ### Information About Data Manager